Art-Sells/Arells/Build-Notes.md

 ### iOS & Android App & L3 (work on this together)
 - iOS App (UI Layer)
+- - Tagline: Built to prevent bear market losses.
+- - Desc: Custody a Stablecoin (USDC) with Arells, and watch as it automatically facilitates supplications to and from Assets during market downturns protecting your investments and finances.
 - - submission: A blockchain interface app that connects users to decentralized protocols.
-The app itself performs no custody or transactions, logic is handled by autonomous smart contracts and AWS-based coordination
+The app itself performs no custody or transactions, custodial transactions are handled by autonomous smart contracts and AWS-based coordinations.
 - - HPM/MASS/LPP (API Layer)
 - - LPP Infrastructure (Blockchain Layer)
 - L3 in accordance with v1.5 [get other engineer for this?]: